ldtteam/MinecoloniesWiki/source/misc/configfile.md

 The configuration file, commonly called the *config file,* is a way to change MineColonies settings.
 It is found within your Minecraft files:

-**1.15 File Path:** <code>(Your Minecraft folder)/config/minecolonies-common.toml</code>

 **1.16 Main Config File Path:** <code>(Your Minecraft folder)/saves/(your world's name)/serverconfigs/minecolonies-server.toml</code>

 **1.16 Client Config File Path:** <code>(Your Minecraft folder)/config/minecolonies-client.toml</code>

 ## Config Options

-The following will be for the 1.16 config, but most will apply to 1.15 as well.
+The following will be for the 1.16 config.
+Updates for 1.18 versions will be added soon(tm).

 ### Client-Side Config